basbossink/presentations/functional-programming/notes.markdown

 ### Type inference

-- Lately mostly doing Haskell, preperation a bit disappointing F# inference does not use info about signature sqrt Haskell does.
+- Lately mostly doing Haskell, preparation a bit disappointing F# inference does not use info about signature sqrt Haskell does.
 - Haskell :type ghci is different from type of bound expression